ashton781227/batmanapi/README.md

 ## The API Endpoints

-The API endpointd are as follows:
+The API endpoints are as follows:

 ```
 /api/login